Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/u2f/desktop-login.rst

       $ pamu2fcfg > ~/.config/Nitrokey/u2f_keys

-   Once you run the command above, you will need to touch the key while it flashes.
+   Once you run the command above, you will need to touch the device while it flashes.
 Once done, ``pamu2fcfg`` will append its output the ``u2f_keys`` in the following format:

    .. code-block:: bash